 Additionally, because of the leverage, you can lose more than your investment in options.

 Consider using stock options as a way to diversify and strengthen your portfolio as part of a carefully designed hedging program.
+Let me point you to one of the option strategies we have covered in the past.
 At Value Stock Guide, we do not recommend using stock options for speculative purposes.